eiisolver/doc/sudoku_codecup_2024.md

 by testing moves that remove most candidates from the current position:

 - Make a list of all legal moves
-- Sort this list based on the total number of candidates in the position that results after making this move
+- Sort this list based on the total number of candidates (sum of candidates for each square) in the position that results after making this move
 - Take the move A with least candidates, perform move A, and generate all solutions, up to max 10 000 solutions
 - If there were >= 10 000 solutions: make the move with most candidates
 - < 10 000 solutions: do a solution search for move A. If we are lucky, A wins